 In response, the learned defence counsel Ms. Alice Latigo prayed for lenient disposition orders on grounds that; the juvenile offender has admitted responsibility.
 He is remorseful and has not wasted time.
-He was a student at Lango College in senior two at the time of arrest.
-He has been in detention for now the second year.
+He was a pupil at Abore Primary School in P.3 at the time of arrest.
+He has been in detention for one year, two months and two weeks.
 The maximum is three years.
 The time he has spent in detention is long enough.
+He had to be sentenced within three months.
 She proposed that in accordance with s.
-94 of The Children Act, he is cautioned since the one year and five months of remand is already adequate.
+94 (1) (g) and (5) of The Children Act the juvenile offender be bound over for twelve months.